magfest-archive/simple-rams-deploy/README.md

-# Ultra-simple Magfest Prime deploy
+# Magfest Prime deploy

+This is the officially supported method of setting up a development environment for Magfest's ubersystem.
+It will get you a deployment config that is using the same plugins, and nearly the same configuration, as our production servers.

 ## Prerequisites
 Install all this stuff: